External Ids for SSTR1 Gene

 GeneCards Summary for SSTR1 Gene

 SSTR1 (Somatostatin Receptor 1) is a Protein Coding gene.
-Diseases associated with SSTR1 include oncogenic osteomalacia and serotonin syndrome.
-Among its related pathways are Signaling by GPCR and Neuroscience.
+Diseases associated with SSTR1 include acromegaly and medullary thyroid carcinoma, familial.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and somatostatin receptor activity.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for SSTR1 Gene

 Receptor for somatostatin with higher affinity for somatostatin-14 than -28.
 This receptor is coupled via pertussis toxin sensitive G proteins to inhibition of adenylyl cyclase.
 In addition it stimulates phosphotyrosine phosphatase and Na(+)/H(+) exchanger via pertussis toxin insensitive G proteins.

 Somatostatin (somatotropin release inhibiting factor, SRIF) is an endogenous cyclic polypeptide with two biologically active forms.
 It is an abundant neuropeptide and has a wide range of physiological effects on neurotransmission, secretion and cell proliferation.